jawordpressorg/core-handbook/core/contribute.md

 # Contribute with Code

-Alert: This page is being actively worked on, expanded, and improved.
+This page is being actively worked on, expanded, and improved.

 Thank you for your interest in contributing to WordPress!
 This Quick Start Guide to contributing code to WordPress Core is a central hub where you can find all resources needed to take you through the process of submitting your first patch.

-Note: Interested in contributing to another part of WordPress?
+Interested in contributing to another part of WordPress?
 Visit [make.wordpress.org](https://make.wordpress.org) to see the many ways you can contribute to WordPress.

 This guide is geared toward new contributors, giving you quick access to resources and answering some of the more common questions new contributors have when diving in.
 As a collaboration between new and veteran contributors, this guide has been developed to better identify the pain points in getting started and will be continuously updated with improvements.

-Tip: There are no wrong questions.
+There are no wrong questions.
 The WordPress community is always more than happy to help.
 Have questions along the way?
 Join #core in Slack and ask away.

 Before starting to contribute, it’s important to understand a bit of background on why people contribute and how we interact online.